The First and Only to Sponsor a Phase 3 Clinical Trial with MDMA

 - Individuals in the placebo group invited to participate in an open-label MDMA study with a similar study design

-Once the study blind is broken and participants know which treatment they received, all participants in the placebo group will be offered the opportunity to enroll at no cost in an open-label extension study to receive the exact same treatment of MDMA-assisted psychotherapy as in the initial study.
+Once the study blind is broken and participants know which treatment they received, all participants in the placebo group will be offered the opportunity to enroll at no cost in an open-label extension study to receive the exact same treatment of MDMA-assisted therapy as in the initial study.
 Data will be included in MAPS’ overall safety database.

 Six Phase 2 trials suggest – Safe and effective in reducing the symptoms of PTSD